StrikerX3/StrikeBox/README.md

 Once connected, you can examine the CPU state, set breakpoints, single-step instructions, etc. A sample .gdbinit file is provided with useful GDB default settings to be loaded when you start GDB in this directory.

+Alternatively, on Windows, you can perform kernel debugging of the virtual Xbox by creating a linked pair of virtual null-modem serial ports with [com0com](http://com0com.sourceforge.net/).
+Use a Debug BIOS ROM and attach one side of the pair to the first Super I/O serial port, then connect [WinDbg or KD](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/) to the other side to begin kernel debugging.